cmendible/cmendible.github.io/_posts/2016-02-29-book-pmp-rapid-review-sean-whitaker.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2016/02/PMP_Rapid_Review.jpg
+description: 'Book: PMP Rapid Review by Sean Whitaker'
 categories:
   - Certifications
   - Management
-tags:
-  - Book
-  - PMP
+tags: Book PMP
 ---
 ![PMP RAPID REVIEW](/wp-content/uploads/2016/02/PMP_Rapid_Review.jpg)

 Four months ago I cleared the **PMP** exam as part of a program launched by <a href="https://twitter.com/sogetispain" target="_blank">@SogetiSpain</a> and I want to share with you that the book: **<a href="http://www.amazon.com/PMP-Rapid-Review-Sean-Whitaker/dp/0735664404" target="_blank">&#8220;PMP Rapid Review" by Sean Whitaker</a>** was key to success.